 Before you start, it’s a good idea to wear comfy clothes that you can easily move and stretch in, and not too tight so that you can breathe and hold poses with ease.
 Most people find it easiest to practice on an exercise mat, as it keeps you grounded and you’re less likely to slip.

 But the beauty of yoga is that you don’t really need anything apart from a bit of peace and quiet!
-Find a peaceful spot and give some easy poses a try.
+Find a peaceful spot and give some easy poses a try such as warrior pose.

 So what are the best poses to get you started, then?
 Below is a list of 12 basic poses which will give you an insight into yoga and gradually encourage you towards more advanced moves, if you wish to achieve them.